-So bad had the films become that I was determined that the final great Bond film — with a fantastic actor in the lead role was Licence to Kill (1989).
+So bad had the films become, I was determined the final great Bond film — with a fantastic actor in the lead role was Licence to Kill (1989).

-How could Bond producers and step-siblings, Barbara Brocolli and Michael G. Wilson, let this happen?
+How could Bond producers and step-siblings Barbara Broccoli and Michael G. Wilson let this happen?
 They'd played heavy roles in the series since 1977 (The Spy Who Loved Me) and 1979 (Moonraker), respectively.

-I guess we've all bumped into an ex out and about and thought:
+I guess we've all bumped into an ex out and thought:

 "What the f*ck was I thinking?"

-Maybe they both think that looking back, so I guess I can give them a pass on that basis.
+Maybe they both think that looking back.
+I guess I can give them both a pass.

-It's hard to believe that Neil Purvis and Robert Wade, who wrote the tedious script for The World Is Not Enough (1999) and the cringeworthy abomination that is Die Another Day (2002) were behind the screenplay for Casino Royale (2006).
-The pair co-wrote the script for Johnny English (2003), which says it all really.
+It's hard to believe Neil Purvis and Robert Wade, who wrote The World Is Not Enough (1999) and Die Another Day (2002), were behind the screenplay for Casino Royale (2006).
+The pair co-wrote the script for Johnny English (2003), which says it all.

-Barbara and Michael drafted in Paul Haggis to "polish" the script on the back of his screenplays for the Oscar-winning Million Dollar Baby (2004) and Crash (2005) — both terrific films.
-I guess we'll never know if he had to do more polishing than Mr Sheen or if Purvis and Wade upped their game.
+Barbara and Michael drafted in Paul Haggis to "polish" the script on the back of his screenplays for the Oscar-winning Million Dollar Baby (2004) and Crash (2005).
+We'll never know if he had to do more polishing than Mr Sheen or if Purvis and Wade upped their game.
 Casino Royale — the 2006 version — is straight out of the top drawer of Bond films.

 Around this time, it was popular to reboot a series.
 The most famous of all is probably Batman Begins (2005).
 While Casino Royale had to be updated to fit the mid-noughties, the film stays faithful to Ian Fleming's novel from 1953.
 It's the most accurate portrayal of a Fleming book since On Her Majesty's Secret Service (1969).

-Daniel Craig hadn't quite had the full Tom Ford treatment yet, and his wide slacks, made by Brioni, look like they could give Roger Moore a run for his money.
-This is, of course, after seeing them go to the other extreme of looking like they were spray-painted on in SPECTRE (2015).
+Daniel Craig hadn't quite had the complete Tom Ford treatment yet.
+His wide slacks, made by Brioni, looked like they could give Roger Moore a run for his money.
+His suits went to the extreme of looking like they were spray-painted on in SPECTRE (2015).

 Bond is stripped back and not the seasoned and sophisticated man we'd grown to know.
 No Moneypenny, no Q, and he doesn't give a damn if his Martini is shaken or stirred.
-The supporting cast is great, but I still have problems with David Arnold's music.
-Maybe I was so spoilt with John Barry.
+The supporting cast is flawless.

-And at last, Bond is a brute who gets smashed up for the first time since we saw Timothy Dalton crawling from a tanker filled with cocaine dissolved in petrol.
+And at last, Bond is a brute.
+He gets smashed up for the first time since we saw Timothy Dalton crawling from a tanker filled with cocaine dissolved in petrol.
 The Jason Bourne effect is felt heavily here.
-But that's OK; the Bond series has set many trends, it's acceptable if it occasionally latches on to some.
+But that's OK.
+The Bond series has set many trends, so it's acceptable if it occasionally latches on to some.